-We expect Snowy 2.0 will bring many benefits to the Snowy Mountains region, such as opportunities for local businesses, improvements in local infrastructure and increased economic activity.
+We expect Snowy 2.0 will bring many benefits to the Snowy Mountains region.
+These include opportunities for local businesses, improvements in local infrastructure and increased economic activity.

-Many community members have told us they would like to become involved in the project, joining the growing number of local businesses and contractors who have already contributed.
+Many community members have told us they would like to become involved in the project, joining the more than 50 Snowy Mountains businesses and contractors who have already contributed.

 A workforce plan is being developed and Snowy Hydro is seeking specialist contractors (through a tender process) to carry out the civil engineering and mechanical and electrical aspects of the build.

 One of our key requirements is the provision of opportunities for local businesses and employment, along with implementation of an Australian Industry Participation plan.
 To support the process, there is a Snowy 2.0 Business Directory.
-Visit snowyhydro.com.au/our-scheme/snowy20/ business-opportunities/ to register your interest.
+Visit snowyhydro.com.au/our-scheme/snowy20/ businessopportunities/ to register your interest.